Home Blog Project & work management

 Issue Templates have proved itself as a tool that allows to handle repetitive tasks painlessly.
 The app uses Scopes, or specified sets of fields, to define which fields are used in a specific action, such as Autocomplete or Copy.
 However, not many users know that the Scopes can be modified further to make creating issues from templates even more flexible.
 You can prevent a copied field value from editing, overwrite it inside an existing issue or provide an Alternative Source – be it the parent issue or any other task that you have in Jira.
 In this article, we’ll show you how to set up Alternative Source and examples of its use in your daily work.

-As you may already know, the template settings have moved onto a dedicated panel at the issue view since the 7.0 version release for Jira Server.
+As you may already know, the template settings have moved onto a dedicated panel at the issue view since the 7.0 version release for Jira Data Center/Server.
 There you can change the Scopes for the selected template, create new ones and edit them on the fly.
-The advanced settings are still available under the Project settings – we added a link, though, so you can get there in just one click.
+The advanced settings are still available under the Project settings.

 These settings are on-and-off buttons for each separate field in a Scope.
 When you click on Alternative Source, a pop-up menu appears to specify what should it be like.
 Choose the issue to take the desired value from and the source field – and you’re basically done!